OFS/opae-sdk/doc/src/fpga_tools/pci_device/pci_device.md

     action to perform on device

     `aer`
-    Perform AER (Advandced Error Reporting) operations.
+    Perform AER (Advanced Error Reporting) operations.
-    The aer action has its own sub-commands and listed below:
+    The aer action has its own sub-commands which are listed below:

-    * `dump` sub-command will print out the aer error counters as reported by the sysfs files for the device.
+    * `dump` sub-command will print out the AER error counters as reported by the sysfs files for the device.
     * `mask` can either print out the current AER mask bits or set them
       * If `show` or `print` (or nothing) is given after the `mask`